saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 - **Layer 7 (Orchestration):** Multi-agent coordination using frameworks like LangGraph.
 State management across workflows.
 Integration with all layers below.

 **The principle:** Intelligence before governance, but governance before production.
 Echo's agents are intelligent.
-Chapter 6 makes them trustworthy and coordinated—completing the architecture.
+Chapter 6 makes them trustworthy and coordinated by completing the architecture.

 **Echo's Remaining Journey:**